TadiT7/treble_experimentations_wiki/Asus-ZenFone-Max-Pro-M1.md

 ***
 ## Additional Notes

-3.5mm jack not working i.e. earphones doesn't get detected some of the gsi boots (aex, rr, aosp, dotos, crdroid of p8-lite, aokp, DU by MZO) some doesn't boot (AquariOS, BootleggersROM, DU by ATechnoHazard, FireHound, Aosip)
+3.5mm jack not working i.e. earphones doesn't get detected; some of the gsi boots (aex, rr, aosp, dotos, crdroid of p8-lite, aokp, DU by MZO) some doesn't boot (AquariOS, BootleggersROM, DU by ATechnoHazard, FireHound, Aosip);
 Earpiece/front-top speaker works in some roms, doesn't in some

 ***